PromQL Query¶

 Query Example¶

-For example, you want to monitor whether a regional concurrent limiter is triggered to promptly detect potential performance issues or resource bottlenecks.
+For example, you want to monitor whether a regional concurrent limiter is triggered, to promptly identify potential performance issues or resource bottlenecks.

 Statement Format